Constraining the doability of relativistic quantum tasks: Proof of invariance

 \subsection{Normal teleportation}

 For brevity and clarity, we review here only the function, not the implementation, of normal teleportation.
-For details on implementation see \cite{Nielsen}.\\ Normal teleportation consists of three parties (not agencies), Alice, Bob, and Roger.
-Alice and Roger hold qubit carrying quantum systems $A$ and $R$ respectively, together in the state $|\psi\rangle_{AR}$.
+For details on implementation see \cite{Nielsen}.\\ Normal teleportation consists of three parties (not agencies), Alice, Bob, and Ronak.
+Alice and Ronak each hold a qubit, labeled $A$ and $R$ respectively, together in the state $|\psi\rangle_{AR}$.
 Meanwhile Alice and Bob share a Bell pair.
-Alice would like to transfer the quantum information in $A$ over to a system $B$ held by Bob so that the state of $B$ and $R$ is $|\psi\rangle_{BR}$.\\ Alice and Bob can preform local operations without any communication which ``consume" the bell pair they share, after which Bob and Roger hold the quantum state $X^a_BZ^b_B\otimes I_R|\psi\rangle_{BR}$ with $a$ and $b$ two random classical bits held by Alice.
+Alice would like to transfer the quantum information in $A$ over to a system $B$ held by Bob so that the state of $B$ and $R$ is $|\psi\rangle_{BR}$.\\ Alice and Bob can preform local operations without any communication which ``consume" the bell pair they share, after which Bob and Ronak hold the quantum state $X^a_BZ^b_B\otimes I_R|\psi\rangle_{BR}$ with $a$ and $b$ two random classical bits held by Alice.
 Notice that this can be done even if Alice and Bob are at spacelike separated points.
 The reason information does not travel outside the light cone is that the system $B$ will look maximally mixed to Bob until he is given the bits $a$ and $b$ and undoes the $X$ and $Z$ operations.\\ If Bob would like to teleport the information over to a quantum system $C$ held by another party, Charlie, he need not wait until he receives the classical bits $a,b$ from Alice.
 He and Charlie can immediately preform local operations so that the final state on $C$ and $R$ is $X^{a'}_CZ^{b'}_CX^a_CZ^b_C\otimes I_R|\psi\rangle_{CR}$, where $a'$ and $b'$ are two classical bits held by Bob.
 This time Charlie requires classical information from both Bob and Alice in order to recover the state.\\ We can phrase the function of normal teleportation as follows: a quantum system at a spacetime point $p$ is encrypted and then moved to a point $q$ spacelike separated from $p$, with the encryption ``key" available at $p$.
+Thus we sometimes refer to the bits $a,b$ as a ``normal key''.